 “Don’t ask me why I obsessively look to rock ‘n’ roll bands for some kind of model for a better society.
 I guess it’s just that I glimpsed something beautiful in a flashbulb moment once, and perhaps mistaking it for prophecy have been seeking its fulfillment ever since.”- Lester Bangs, paraphrasing Mick Jones of The Clash

-She is a regular contributing writer of music features for Cover Me and reviews for Spill Magazine.
-Recently she’s also started writing for the great people at Modern Rock Review.
-Her short fiction has been published in Stockholm Review of Literature, Crack the Spine, Front Porch Review, Literally Stories, Nanoism, and the Short Tale 100.
+I write music features and reviews for Modern Rock Review, Classic Rock Review, The Spill Magazine, Cover Me, and the highly subjective blog attached to this website.
+Other writing has been published in Stockholm Review of Literature, Crack the Spine, Front Porch Review, Literally Stories, Nanoism, and the Short Tale 100.

 My header image was created from Young woman playing a guitar by Johannes Vermeer [Public domain], via Wikimedia Commons